 The Group believes in the importance of creating and operating a system for recycling resources from used products to help create a recycling-oriented society.
-To achieve this goal, we are promoting initiatives for processing used products and resource recycling by using the wide-area certification system2.
+To achieve this goal, we are promoting initiatives for processing used products and resource recycling by using the wide-area certification system\2.
 In January 2008, we acquired wide-area certification from the Ministry of the Environment for industrial batteries and power supplies, and we commenced operation of a recycling system based on this certification starting with orders received in January 2009.
 Even following the start of operations, we continue to make improvements such as expanding the scope of covered products and reviewing operational rules to create mechanisms for the reliable and proper disposal of used industrial batteries.

-2 A wide-area certification system aims to involve the manufacturers of a product in the product's recycling and disposal once it reaches the end of its useful life.
-These systems make possible more efficient recycling and provide feedback on product design leading to easier disposal and reuse, while ensuring that discarded goods are disposed of properly
+\2 A wide-area certification system aims to involve the manufacturers of a product in the product's recycling and disposal once it reaches the end of its useful life.
+These systems make possible more efficient recycling and provide feedback on product design leading to easier disposal and reuse, while ensuring that discarded goods are disposed of properly medium-term environmental goals within our Fifth Mid-Term Management Plan which ended in fiscal 2022 had been set under the scope of application before this review (old standards), the calculation results found through the old standards were used to evaluate the goal achievement status.
+Regarding the medium- to long-term environmental goals in our Sixth Mid-Term Management Plan, starting from fiscal 2023, we will continue to contribute to the realization of a sustainable society by promoting effective action plans for Group companies under the new standards.

-Status of resource recycling pursuant to wide-area certification system
+Status of resource recycling pursuant to wide-area certification system ng-Term Plans ---------------